 These popular fireworks whoosh into the air and then explode into an effect.
 The key word here is “explode”; quiet rockets generally speaking don’t exist since you need an explosive effect to spread the effect out.
 For this reason you don’t usually see “low noise rockets” on sale.

 That said, some of the smaller Category F2 rockets tend to “pop” rather than bang in what can only be described as a somewhat underwhelming effect.
 You need to be careful here though, look for 1.4G class smaller rockets – anything classified as 1.3G is more powerful and likely to be very loud.

-Our article 1.3G or 1.4G fireworks? has more information on what these classifications mean.
-However if you don’t want to get bogged down hunting for weaker rockets our advice would be simply to skip rockets completely if you’re looking for low noise fireworks.
+My article 1.3G or 1.4G fireworks? has more information on what these classifications mean.
+However if you don’t want to get bogged down hunting for weaker rockets my advice would be simply to skip rockets completely if you’re looking for low noise fireworks.
 You don’t need them in view of the extensive range of cakes and candles that will produce an aerial effect.

 Mines are a “one hit” firework designed primarily for impact.
 As such, most are unsuitable for low noise displays.
 There are one or two exceptions (like glitter or crossette effects) if you’re willing to watch retailer video clips and hunt down specific effects.